 It was a thrill but also damaging to my soul when things didn’t work out yet again and I felt rejected.

-Every guy I let treat me like shit because I didn’t feel I deserved any better, chipped away at my already damaged self worth.
+Every guy I let treat me badly because I didn’t feel I deserved any better, chipped away at my already damaged self-worth.